Nelgit007/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Multiple Containers

-To run multiple containers, had to create a docker-compose.yaml file
+To run multiple containers, I created a docker-compose.yaml file

 ### Creating a docker-compose file

-I Created a `docker-compose.yml` at the root of your project.
+I Created a `docker-compose.yml` at the root of my project.

 ```yaml
 version: "3.8"